Wateir/Why3-pkg/README.md

 # Why3-pkg
-Just a pkgbuild for why3 on arch
+Just a pkgbuild for why3 on Arch Linux

 ## Installation